gleam-lang/gleam/book/src/tour/README.md

 # Language Tour

-> **Warning:** This documentation is for the master branch.
-It may not be
-> completely accurate for previous releases.

 In this chapter we explore the fundamentals of the Gleam language, namely its syntax, core data structures, flow control features, and static type system.